Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-If your cat won’t leave you alone, try to look for other signs that might indicate what’s happening with your feline.
+If your cat will not leave you alone, try to look for other signs that might indicate what is happening with your feline.
 Remember to always check with your veterinarian to rule out possible health problems, and do everything in your power to help your feline if they’re going through a tough time.

 Featured Image Credit: Helena Lopes, Pexels